Topolectrical circuit realization of topological corner modes

-{\bf Physical interpretation of corner modes ---} Along the $x$ and $y$ directions, the circuit corresponds to a collection of connected pairs of linear circuits with alternating capacitors and inductors, respectively.
+{\bf Physical interpretation of corner modes ---} Along the $x$ and $y$ direction, the circuit corresponds to a collection of connected pairs of linear circuits with alternating capacitors and inductors, respectively.
 With the appropriate boundary conditions discussed previously, electric charge on the capacitors forms ``dimerized'', isolated oscillators as described in Ref.~\onlinecite{ustopo,lee2017dynamically}.
-Note that the capacitances alternate between $C_1$ and $C_2$ with $C_1<C_2$.
-Therefore, by virtue of being an eigenmode of the circuit Laplacian in terms of potential and current profile where every second node exhibits no current and accordingly no potential difference~\cite{ustopo}, a fixed amount of charge $Q$ between each pair of capacitors give rise to a potential difference $V_1>V_2$, since $Q=V_1C_1=V_2C_2$.
+Note that the capacitances alternate between $C_1$ and $C_2$ with $C_1<C_2$, constituting in each direction a one-dimensional Su-Schrieffer-Heeger (SSH) model.
+Such models possess well-known eigenmodes, i.e. potential and current profiles where every second node exhibits no current and accordingly no potential difference~\cite{ustopo}, which occurs here since a fixed amount of charge $Q$ between each pair of capacitors give rise to a potential difference $V_1>V_2$, since $Q=V_1C_1=V_2C_2$.
 With appropriate boundary conditions, we can thus infer the existence of a boundary mode of anti-phase currents that is decaying exponentially by a factor of $1/\lambda = C_1/C_2$ per unit cell.
-This boundary mode is equivalent to an edge state in the one-dimensional Su-Schrieffer-Heeger (SSH) model.